The Catholic Church's teaching on the environment written in 2010.

 how majestic is your name in all the earth!

 Apologia: Catholic answers to today’s questions, by Fr Marcus Holden and Fr Andrew Pinsent

 Global Warming – How should we respond? by Russell Sparkes, all published by the Catholic Truth Society.

 Why not walk, cycle or use the bus or train instead of always relying on the car, especially where short distances are concerned?

 Go to a beautiful spot and give thanks to God for his creation, then go to a busy city or town and give thanks to God for people.

-This was written by a member of the catechetical team at the Maryvale Institute (http://www.maryvale.ac.uk/).
-Working in partnership with the Home Mission Desk of the Catholic Bishops’ Conference of England and Wales.
+This was written in 2010 by a member of the catechetical team at The Maryvale Institute.